 Procedures that aim to rejuvenate photoaged skin include:

 Intrinsic ageing is inevitable.
 In perimenopausal women, systemic hormone replacement may delay skin thinning; the skin is less dry, with fewer wrinkles, and wound healing is faster than prior to treatment.
-Replacement is less effective at improving skin ageing in the postmenopausal decades.
-The effects of topical oestrogens, phyto-oestrogens and progestins are under investigation.
+Hormone replacement is less effective at improving skin ageing in the postmenopausal decades.
+The effects of topical oestrogens, phyto-oestrogens, and progestins are under investigation.

 Many oral supplements with antioxidant and anti-inflammatory properties have been advocated to retard skin ageing and to improve skin health.
-They include carotenoids, polyphenols, chlorophyll, aloe vera, vitamins B, C and E, red ginseng, squalene, and omega-3 fatty acids.
-Their role is unclear.
+These include carotenoids; polyphenols; chlorophyll; aloe vera; vitamins B, C, and E; red ginseng; squalene; and omega-3 fatty acids.
+Their role in combatting skin ageing is unclear.